 But the plans of the Lord stand firm forever, the purposes of his heart through all generations. –Psalm 33:11

-Did you know that this year worldwide, it’s estimated that over 57 million people will die?
+Did you know that this year worldwide, it’s estimated that about 60 million people will die?
 We hear, read, or see a lot about deaths due to violence, war, disease and accidents.
 Yet, it amazes me to consider just how many people die annually of all causes combined.
 There’s just no escaping the fact that everyone dies sooner or later from one cause or another.
 It’s a good reminder of just how fleeting our lives are.

 For me, time seems to be moving faster and faster the older I get and it is strange to think that I have fewer ticks of the clock left than those that have already gone by.
-I’m also reminded, however, that our time on earth is not the entire story.
+I’m also reminded, however, that our time on Earth is not the entire story.
 God’s story–His plan for the world–is continually unfolding.
-And, everyone has a role to play.
+And everyone has a role to play.

 Make no mistake about it: you are part of God’s story!
 God has chosen that people be given temporary charge of the planet.
 Further, Christ-followers are given temporary charge as God’s ambassadors–His personal representatives to be His messengers to enlarge His place in the hearts and minds of people.
 With these “charges” also come responsibility and accountability.
 According to the Scriptures, there will be a judgment day where we will have to give an account for our stewardship.